 In taking this quick tour, we were given the nearly half-millennium-old key to the church.
-It’s one of two originals!
-And there’s something special about using the heavy key to lock and unlock the ancient church’s front doors, just as church-keepers have been doing here for hundreds of years.
+It’s one of only two originals!
+And there’s something special about using the heavy key to lock and unlock the ancient church’s front doors.
+It’s just as church-keepers have been doing here for hundreds of years!

 If You Go: to Balbanera Church from Riobamba

 💲 Free to visit the church. $1 for a small museum and quick tour.

 📍 The church is located here, about a 40-minute drive from Riobamba.

 🧭 Follow the same directions for Colta, above.
 It’s a 5-minute walk from Laguna de Colta park entrance.